 The Top 7 Places to Grab Drinks in the Turks & Caicos

-The time has arrived: Your clients have arrived for their vacation in the Turks & Caicos.
-Time for them to hit the town and experience the Caribbean nightlife.
-We’re talking about oceanfront views, stunning sunsets, island-inspired tapas and refreshing cocktails — and they can enjoy it all with their toes in the sand.
+The time has arrived: You’re on vacation in the Turks & Caicos.
+Time to hit the town and experience the Caribbean nightlife.
+We’re talking about oceanfront views, stunning sunsets, island-inspired tapas and refreshing cocktails — and you can enjoy it all with your toes in the sand.

-Even the highly regarded Fodor’s recommends Magnolia not only as a place to dine, but also to watch an out-of-this-world sunset.
+Even the highly regarded Fodor’s recommends Magnolia, not only as a place to dine, but also to watch an out-of-this-world sunset.
 Situated high on a bluff overlooking the Turtle Cove Marina, Magnolia offers an impressive list of specialty wines and various cocktails.
-Tell your clients to try some dessert with their appellation of choice: the Banoffee Pie (bananas and toffee on a graham cracker crust with whipped cream, YUM) and the vanilla-roasted strawberries drowned in port-reduction wine are not to be missed.
+Try some dessert with your appellation of choice: the Banoffee Pie (bananas and toffee on a graham cracker crust with whipped cream, YUM) and the vanilla-roasted strawberries drowned in port-reduction wine are not to be missed.

 Bay Bistro is located at the Sibonne Beach Hotel, just steps away from the gentle waves of Grace Bay Beach.
-Indeed, Bay Bistro offers some of the island’s best panoramic ocean views because of its close proximity to the water, making it the ultimate location for your clients to enjoy their choice of sweet cocktails, vintage rums and other fine spirits.
-Here, they can watch the sun set in dramatic fashion, as the sky changes from hues of orchid to lavender to deep mauves to violet and, finally, to deep cobalt.
+Indeed, Bay Bistro offers some of the island’s best panoramic ocean views because of its close proximity to the water, making it the ultimate location to enjoy your choice of sweet cocktails, vintage rums and other fine spirits.
+Watch the sun set in dramatic fashion, as the sky changes from hues of orchid to lavender to deep mauves to violet and, finally, to deep cobalt.
 Palm trees, tiki torches and lush greenery complete the scene, all with a gentle sea breeze.
 This is island nightlife at its best.

 The Infiniti Bar is the longest bar in the Caribbean at 90 feet, stretching from the hotel to the shores of Grace Bay Beach.
 It is the first infinity-edge bar in the world and features a creative menu offering tapas dishes and delicious cocktails, in addition to full restaurant service.

 Enjoy island-inspired light fare and sundowners overlooking Grace Bay.
-With occasional live entertainment, fire pits, a tasty menu, fully stocked cocktail bar and an interesting menu, this is the perfect spot to relax, enjoy the calming vibe and savor your Caribbean vacation.
+With occasional live entertainment, fire pits, a tasty menu, fully stocked cocktail bar and an interesting menu, this is the perfect spot to relax, enjoy the ambiance and savor your Caribbean vacation.

 The Deck Restaurant is located at the Seven Stars Resort, a luxury island resort nestled on the world-famous Grace Bay Beach.

 With fire pits and comfortable couches for lounging, 72°West at The Palms is a popular place to spend evenings under the stars.
-Guests can delight in a family-friendly, Caribbean-inspired menu offering enjoyably simple, lighter fare – chilled, grilled and filled with flavor.
+Delight in a family-friendly, Caribbean-inspired menu offering enjoyably simple, lighter fare – chilled, grilled and filled with flavor.

 Lunch is served throughout the day on the lower pool deck tucked between the serpentine infinity pool and the beach.
 Dinner is served seasonally.